 - Cooling tower approach = Ambient wet bulb temperature – condenser water return temperature

 Getting to know what is chiller approach gives you a good foundation to start with.
 Now, you’ll need to know what approach temperature is considered normal.

-If you are not entirely sure about what is the chilled water system and how it works, I suggest you check out my post on the components, diagrams and applications of the chilled water system.
+If you are not entirely sure about what is the chilled water system and how it works, I suggest you check out my post about chilled water system components.

 What is the Normal Chiller Evaporator Approach?

 Chiller evaporator is responsible for chilled water supply and return.
 Inside the evaporator, the refrigerant absorbs heat from the chilled water thereby cooling the chilled water and evaporating itself.

 Chilled water supply is the water leaving the chiller and entering the AHUs/FCUs.
 Chilled water return is the water leaving the AHUs/FCUs and entering the chiller.

 The normal chiller evaporator approach is below 1°C (1.8°F) for new chillers.
 Hence, if the chilled water supply temperature is 6.7°C (44°F), the evaporating refrigerant temperature is around 6°C (42.8°F).